godatadriven/godatadriven-blog/content/samba-configuration.md

-Title: Configuring Samba and Cloudera Manager
+Title: Configuring Samba4 and Cloudera Manager
 Date: 2014-05-9 15:00
 Slug: samba-configuration
 Author: Tünde Bálint; Bolke de Bruin
-Excerpt: We will use Samba to create a compatible Active Directory Domain Controller that runs on the Linux platform.
-Afterwards we will configure PAM (Pluggable Authentication Modules) to use SSSD (System Security Services Daemon) which will communicate with the Active Directory (or in our case Samba).
-With this setup the idea is that we do not need to set up a Kerberos server with cross-realm trust, but we will use SSSD and PAM.
-Afterward we will explain how this setup can be used with Cloudera Manager.
+Excerpt: The standard way of using Cloudera in an enterprise environment is to either create a cross realm trust with kerberos domain or to buy the enterprise add-ons.
+The down side of this that user administration is a hassle as you need to maintain the list of users that is able to access the system on every node by hand or replication (or you need to spend money).
+Samba 4 can serve as an Active Directory Domain Controller, provide DNS services, handle Kerberos-based authentication, and administer group policy.
+In this article we use Samba4 to setup an active directory domain and a domain controller.
+Next, we will configure SSSD and PAM to provide the necessary glue between active directory and the unix name service switch so users from active directory are available in linux.
+Finally, we will explain how to use this setup with Cloudera Manager.
 Template: article
 Latex:

-In this blog we will describe how we can configure Samba to mimic an Actice Directory server to replace the Kerberos KDC server.
+In this blog we will describe how we can configure Samba4 as an Active Directory domain controller to replace the Kerberos Domain Controller.
 We will also discuss SSSD and PAM.
 Our goal is to obtain renewable certificates which can be then used by Cloudera Manager, the hadoop daemons and users.
 You might wonder why we actually bothered to implement this solution.
-We chose to implement this solution so we can assure that each user can log in to each machine using SSSD.
+We chose to implement this solution so we can have centralized administration of users.

 ### Background

 **<em>Samba</em> **

-Samba consists of multiple daemons:
+Samba4 consists of multiple daemons:

-- nmbd -- takes care of all the names and naming.
-It registers and resolves names, and handles browsing
+- nmbd -- old style name resolution from the NT4 era
-- smbd -- manages file transfers and authentication
+- smbd -- manages file transfers
-- winbindd -- handles Microsoft Windows domain membership
+- winbindd -- manages the connections to domain controllers - replaced by sssd in this scenario (seems also deprecated in favor of sssd)
-- ad - setup Samba as a simple Domain Controller (DC) that is compatible with Microsoft's Active Directory
+- ad - manages authentication

 Our goal is to set up Samba as a domain controller.
 To see how this can be done, you can read the <a href="https://wiki.samba.org/index.php/Samba_AD_DC_HOWTO"> Samba AD DC Howto</a>.
 The required steps are also listed in this blog.

-**NOTE:** To learn more about Samba you can start on the <a href="https://www.samba.org/samba/docs/SambaIntro.html" target="_blank"> Samba site </a> or you can read the  following site about <a href="http://www.samba.org/samba/docs/using_samba/ch09.html" target="_blank">Users and Security in Samba</a>.
+**NOTE:** Samba4 is quite new and much of the documentation still targets Samba3.

 **<em>PAM (Pluggable Authentication Modules)</em>**